Scalability Testing and Performance Tools

 A global economy continues to drive web-based organizations to measure and monitor the performance of their international presence.
 The best way to know if your websites and web apps are visible in multiple geographic locations is to perform tests directly from those locations.
 By using a cloud-based testing platform, you can test your online assets using geographically distinct cloud nodes where your site traffic originates from.

 The beauty of working with top tier cloud providers, such as Azure Cloud Services and Amazon Web Services (AWS), is that LoadView testing can scale into any of the locations where they have a cloud enabled datacenter, which also means areas or regions that are close to your customers.
-One of the goals of load testing is to simulate performance from your end user’s experience.
+One of the goals of load testing is to simulate performance from your end user’s experience (which isn’t entire possible when performance testing with tools like JMeter).
 What better way to simulate that than from the actual locations they are located in.
 Simulating load from your own internal network is not going to get you those results.

 Real Browser Scalability Testing